autonomoussoftware/documentation/owners_manual/owners_manual.md

 <td>Decrease the approval for _spender by _value, ie _spender can spend less tokens on behalf of approver/caller.</td>
 </tr>
 <tr class="even">
-<th>Function multiTransfer(uint[] bits) </th>
+<td>Function multiTransfer(uint[] bits) </td>
-<th>Allows multiple transfers in a single transaction.
+<td>Allows multiple transfers in a single transaction.
 Each uint in the bits array represents a transfer; the
-leftmost 160 bits are the address, and 96 bits to the right are the amount.</th>
+leftmost 160 bits are the address, and 96 bits to the right are the amount.</td>
 </tr>
 <tr class="odd">
 <td>function setTokenPorter(address _tokenPorter) public onlyOwner returns (bool)</td>